Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-The TD and SEB anthropometric measurements were connected.
-The partial widths of the AL and SEB should be included in the lower bound of the TD \citep{perez-gosende_anthropometry-based_2017}.
+The table depth (TD) and sitting elbow breath (SEB) anthropometric measurements were connected.
+The partial widths of the arm length (AL) and SEB should be included in the lower bound of the table depth (TD) \cite{perez-gosende_anthropometry-based_2017}.
 Sufficient room is needed for a table so that one can enter and leave the seat.
-TD thus permits elbow abduction at $20^\circ$ with a 20 mm margin \citep{afzan_mismatch_2012,agha_school_2010,altaboli_anthropometric_2015,gouvali_match_2006}.
-Equation \ref{eq11} considers these factors.
+TD thus permits elbow abduction at $20^\circ$ with a 20 mm margin \cite{afzan_mismatch_2012,agha_school_2010,altaboli_anthropometric_2015,gouvali_match_2006}.
+Equation \ref{eq11} considers these factors as follows: